seun-novodev/android-tv-debloat-toolkit/README.md

 Lightweight Windows application to debloat TCL/Google Android TV devices, install APKs, and customize the TV experience.

-Built with ❤️ using Python and PySimpleGUI.
+Built using Python and PySimpleGUI.

 ---